vanClausen/dice/README.md

 Put some dice in your dice cup and roll them.
 With very simple GUI.

-+ Add as up to 30 dice to your dice cup.
++ Add up to 30 dice to your dice cup.

 + Dice can have different colors and different amount of sides ( 1 - 20 ).